hisatokawaminami/central-saloon-react/README.md

 2. I had a issue when I tried to create routes.
 I learned that `<html>`, `<head>`, or `<body>` tags gives error.
 I had `<body>` tag when I was trying to figure out background problem.

 3. It took me forever to figure out `TypeError: Cannot read property 'map' of undefined` error when I changed `masterShowList` to `props.showList` in ShowList.
 After going through every single line, I found that `<ShowList />` was rendered in `Home`component.

+4. It gets `onNewShowCreation' is missing in props validation` in ShowForm, but I couldn't figure out what the cause is.